-The Center is also advised and supported by the Wilson National Cabinet, the Wilson Council, and the Wilson Global Advisory Council, all groups of private and corporate citizens, whose members are drawn largely from business, the professions and public service.
+The Center is advised and supported by their engaged Board of Trustees as well as the Wilson Cabinet and Council whose members are private and corporate citizens drawn largely from business, the professions, and public service.
 Their broad range of expertise helps the Center in achieving its mandate of bridging the worlds of academia, business, and policy.
 Engaging these members on topics of interest in our world today both adds to their understanding of contemporary issues as well as provides another dimension to the Center's on-going conversation on these matters.